Pi

 should be reserved for something bigger than that.

-transformation we speak of a change in the entity --
+definition of transformation we speak of a change in

-transformations.
-Incidentally, math guys are quick to point out that
+of electron transformations.
+Incidentally, math guys are quick to

-odd functions.
-The reason is that only the even and the odd functions
+even and the odd functions.
+The reason is that only the even and the

-are transformable into each other, albeit in a non-trivial fashion.
+odd functions are transformable into each other, albeit in a

 We have a couple